-An influential character in the Metal Gear franchise, and Solid Snake's senior in the US Army's Special Forces Unit FOXHOUND, known by a host of names, including Frank Hunter, Null, Frank Jaeger, and the Cyborg Ninja.
-He reappeared time and time again upon the field of battle, driven by his obsession to do battle with Solid Snake.
+Gray Fox, real name Frank Jaeger, is a recurring, influential character in the Metal Gear franchise that first appeared in Hideo Kojima's 1987 MSX game Metal Gear.
+He is introduced as Solid Snake's senior in the US Army's Special Forces Unit FOXHOUND, and over the course of the series has appeared as both Snake's friend and foe.
+In addition to his FOXHOUND codename, he is known by a number of other aliases as well, including Frank Hunter, Null, and the Cyborg Ninja.
+He reappears time and time again upon the field of battle, driven by his obsession to do battle with Solid Snake.

 Metal Gear Solid: Portable Ops